Texas Training Programs for Law Enforcement, Educational Personnel and Community Coalitions

 Focus on Reducing Impaired Driving Among Youth

-Welcome to the DITEP, FRIDAY and ADAPT Programs
+Welcome to the DITEP and FRIDAY Programs

 Free Texas Statewide Training Programs